Ravikant2003/Hospital_Management_Python/README.md

 # Hospital_Management_Python
 Hospital Management system project made using python and MySQL

-# NOTE- Use FONT FACE AS "COURIER"  while running the program,OTHERWISE The display of program would be distorted.
+# NOTE- Use FONT FACE as "COURIER"  while running the program,  OTHERWISE The display of program would be distorted.

 # Font face means font style (Eg-Courier,Times New Roman,calibri etc)